 About AIP Conference Proceedings

-AIP Conference Proceedings contains over 100,000 articles published in 1,500+ proceedings, and is growing by some 100 volumes every year.
+Today, AIP Conference Proceedings contain over 100,000 articles published in 1,600+ proceedings, and is growing by 100 volumes every year.
 This substantial body of scientific literature is testament to our 40-year history as a world-class publishing partner, recognized internationally and trusted by conference organizers world-wide.
-Whether you are planning a small specialist workshop or organizing the largest international conference we invite you to contact us, or read these testimonials, to find out why so many organizers publish with AIP Conference Proceedings.
+Whether you are planning a small specialist workshop or organizing the largest international conference contact us, or read these testimonials, to find out why so many organizers publish with AIP Conference Proceedings.

 How do I get a quote for my proceedings?